prettyfrills/frillysGL/README.md

 # frillysGL
-Personal project to learn modern OpenGL
+Personal project to learn modern OpenGL and computer graphics concepts and techniques.

 ## Dependencies